Police verification now a must for school bus drivers

 The directive was issued on the instructions from the Union Ministry of Human Resource Development, said Director of State Education Department Vandana Rao on Thursday.

-In the light of incidents of sexual abuse of children where drivers or helpers of school buses were found to be involved, such measures had become necessary, she said.
+In the light of incidents of sexual abuse of children were drivers or helpers of school buses were found to be involved, such measures had become necessary, she said.

 The Union HRD ministry has instructed that staff for ferrying school children should be hired only after police verification of character and antecedents, she added.